 From time to time it becomes appropriate to modify one or more of the assumptions, to reflect experience trends (but not random year-to-year fluctuations).
 The assumptions are established by the Board after consulting with the actuary.
 New assumptions were adopted for the June 30, 2016 valuation pursuant to the Experience Study dated April 8, 2016, which contains the rationale for these assumptions.
+The investment return assumption was updated for the June 30, 2019 valuation.
 All assumptions are based on future expectations, not market measures.